 Located at the end of a narrow alley leading from what is now Colegate, and almost entirely hidden from view from the street, the Old Meeting House is a fine example of the style of architecture in vogue towards the end of the seventeenth century.

 The church was built in 1693, just four years after the passing of the Act of Toleration, which granted Protestant non-conformists the right to build their own places of worship.
 Prior to this these ‘dissenters’, who rejected the official form and rites of worship demanded by law and prescribed in the Book of Common Prayer, would meet in secret, sometimes travelling miles to do so and often gathering together under the cover of darkness, in grave fear of persecution should their activities be discovered.

 In 1580 a clergyman and dissident preacher, Robert Browne, came to Norwich to visit his friend, Robert Harrison, who was the Master of the Great Hospital in Bishopgate.
 Together they formulated the Brownist movement on which the Congregationalist method of church governance is based.
 On attempting to set up a separatist church in Norwich Browne was arrested but subsequently released, after which he and his followers moved to the Netherlands where they were free to practice their religious beliefs without fear of persecution.
-Some worried that by emigrating permanently they might lose their English identity, and a number of them returned to England and, with the assistance of investors, arranged to establish a new English colony in North America.
+Some, worried that they might lose their English identity by emigrating permanently, returned to England and, with the assistance of investors, arranged to establish a new English colony in North America.
 They sailed from Plymouth on the 16th September 1620 aboard the Mayflower.
 Roughly one third of these Pilgrim Fathers, as they were later to become known, were from Norfolk.
 Many of the churches founded in America by them and those who came after them are of the Congregationalist denomination.